perseusrealdeal/TheTechnologicalTree/README.md

 `Step 2:` Apply commits from the target branch into the main branch with cherry-pick command

-`Step 3:` Push changes into the main branch then—*the preconfigured project template*
+`Step 3:` Push changes into the main branch then—`the preconfigured project template`—done

 `Step 4:` Protect the main branch making possible adding changes only via pull requesting